Quantum optics in MATLAB: Operators in MATLAB

 \subsection{Annihilation, Creation and Number operators}

-The basic operators require to study the EM field in quantum optics are the annihilation operator, creation operator and the number operator \cite{Scully}.
+The basic operators that we use to study the EM field in quantum optics are the annihilation operator, creation operator and the number operator \cite{Scully}.
 To represent these operators in matrix form, we first need to know their action on number states.

 The action of annihilation and creation operators on a number state is